plugdata-team/plugdata/Resources/Documentation/ELSE/resonbank2~.md

     description: list of ramp times for all filters
   - name: -rampall <float>
     description: sets ramp time for all filters
-  - name: -mc <float>
+  - name: -mc
     description: sets to multichannel output
-    default: 0

 methods:
-  - type: freq <list>
-    description: list of frequencies for all filters
-  - type: attack <list>
+  - type: partial <list>
-    description: list of attack times for all filters
+    description: sets list of partials for the resonators's frequencies
   - type: decay <list>
     description: list of decay times for all filters
   - type: amp <list>